Best Text-to-Speech Chrome Extensions in 2026

 Voice selection includes browser built-in voices (available immediately) and optional third-party voice packs from Amazon Polly and Google Cloud TTS, which require separate API keys but provide significantly better quality.
 For most users, the browser voices are adequate for short sessions.

 The main limitations for demanding users are the absence of word-by-word highlighting (Read Aloud highlights at the sentence or paragraph level) and the 2x speed cap.
 These are meaningful limitations for users who rely on TTS for long daily reading sessions.
+See our full comparison at /compare/alexandria-vs-read-aloud.

 The Chrome Web Store rating is around 4.4 stars with over 500,000 installs.